968m-2/ProgrammingAssignment2/testScenario.md

 expected output:
 `NULL`

-That's it, have a good day.
+That's it, stay strong, have a good day.

 Glory to Ukraine.